Kushan2k/digit_prediction_deep_learning/README.md

 The CNN architecture used for this task is as follows:

 - Input layer (28x28 pixels)
-- Convolutional layer with 32 filters
 - ReLU activation
-- Max pooling layer
-- Convolutional layer with 64 filters
+- Dense (fully connected) layer with 10 units
 - ReLU activation
-- Max pooling layer
-- Flatten layer
-- Dense (fully connected) layer with 128 units
-- ReLU activation
-- Dropout layer (for regularization)
 - Output layer with 10 units (corresponding to digits 0-9) and softmax activation

 ## Requirements